-MRes Accounting is designed for those wishing to follow a career in research and/or academia there is a strong research focus in this degree, although there are some taught elements which will support your knowledge of the research field.
+MRes Accounting is designed for those who wish to follow a career in research and/or academia as there is a strong research focus in this degree, although there are some taught elements which will support your knowledge of the research field.
 An MRes is the ideal first step if you hope to progress to doctoral studies, such as PhD.

-You deepen your thinking about accounting and develop a broader understanding of the changing roles and perception of accounting within an ever-changing social context.
+You deepen your thinking about accounting and develop a broader understanding of the changing roles and perceptions of accounting within an ever-changing social context.